 Conditions for early sale vary by country.
 We highly recommend that employee shareholders living outside France contact their BIB’Action correspondent.
 For French residents, cases for lifting the five-year ban may be found in the summary table in the “Employee Shareholder” pages of the Michelin France intranet.

 “I’m going to retire soon.
 Do I have to sell my shares?”

-No, you can keep them as long as you like.
-However, if you wish to sell the shares acquired under the 2008 plan before their lock-up ends in July 2013, and you live in France, you may do so by sending Société Générale a “certificat de travail”, or a statement from the Michelin Personnel Department certifying the date of termination of your work contract, or else an “attestation d’admission à la retraite” showing the date of termination.
+No, you do not have to sell your shares.
+You can keep them as long as you like.
+However, if you wish to sell the shares acquired on December 16, 2013 under the 2013 plan before their lock-up ends on December 17, 2018, and you live in France, you must send Société Générale a “certificat de travail,” or a statement from the Michelin Personnel Department certifying the date of termination of your work contract, or else an “attestation d’admission à la retraite” showing the date of termination prior to retirement.
 If you live in another country, please contact your local BIB’Action correspondent.